 We created this post in collaboration with Alouise Dittrick, a travel writer and blogger from Edmonton, Canada, and currently living in Dublin.
 Alouise writes about travel, life in Ireland, and the performing arts on her blog Take Me to the World.
 You can follow her travels on Facebook, Twitter, and Instagram.
 For this post, Alouise served as our expert and chose the best day trips from Dublin.
 She also provided some gorgeous photos: All photos in this post are courtesy of Alouise Dittrick, unless stated otherwise.
 For those who’d rather do an organized tour, we’ve added in highly-rated tour options for each (as available).

-Disclosure: This Day Trips from Dublin Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps us cover our costs.
+Disclosure: This Day Trips from Dublin guide contains affiliate links.
+That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
+You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.